The two biggest problems homeowners encounter in the fall are Brown Patch and the emergence of cool season weeds.

 *Get a jump start on brown patch in your lawn.
 Apply Nitro Phos Eagle Fungicide to areas where you have had brown patch in the past.

-*Many cool season bedding plants will start showing up in the big box store.
+*Many cool season bedding plants will start showing up in the big box stores.
 DO NOT BUY PANSIES until the end of October or the first of November.

 *Our homegrown snapdragons and pansies should become available in the last week of October or the first week of November.